Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Conclusion

 \section{Conclusion}

 In this paper, we focus on training the robust classifier with the challenging instance-dependent label noise.
-To address the issues of existing \textit{clean label transition matrix}, we propose to directly build the transition between \textit{Bayes optimal labels} and \textit{noisy labels}.
-By reducing the feasible solution of the transition matrix estimation, we prove that the instance-dependent label transition matrix that relates \textit{Bayes optimal labels} and \textit{noisy labels} can be directly learned using \textit{deep neural networks}.
-The main limitation of our method comes from that the \textit{distilled examples} are collected out of noisy data leading to unavoidable data distribution bias to the transition matrix estimation.
+To address the issues of existing \textit{clean-label transition matrix}, we propose to directly build the transition between \textit{Bayes optimal labels} and \textit{noisy labels}.
+By reducing the feasible solution space of the transition matrix estimation, we prove that the instance-dependent label transition matrix that relates \textit{Bayes optimal labels} and \textit{noisy labels} can be directly learned using \textit{deep neural networks}.
 Experimental results demonstrate that the proposed method is more superior in dealing with instance-dependent label noise, especially for the case of high-level noise rates.